Heinz Sachsenberg: World War II

-By the end of July 1943, he had shot down 22 enemy airplanes in heavy air combat over the Kuban bridgehead.
+By the end of July 1943, Sachsenberg had claimed 22 aerial victories in air combat over the Kuban bridgehead.
 His unit was then transferred to cover the retreat from the southern Kursk salient where he scored a further 16 victories.
-After a spell of leave from September to November due to overstress (when he was also awarded the German Cross in Gold (Deutsches Kreuz in Gold) and Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe), he returned to the Crimea and the intense air-battles over the Kerch Straits.
+After a spell of leave from September to November due to overstress, he returned to the Crimea and the intense air-battles over the Kerch Straits.
+During this period, Sachsenberg was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 11 October followed by the German Cross in Gold (Deutsches Kreuz in Gold) on 17 October.
+On 2 November, the Gruppe moved to Baherove on the Crimean peninsula where they were based until 19 March 1944.
+By the end of December 1943, Sachsenberg's number of aerial victories claimed had increased to 52, making him the seventh most successful active fighter pilot in II.
+Gruppe at the time.

 After 76 victories, and on leave, Sachsenberg was recommended for the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) in March 1944.
 Upon returning to the Crimea at the beginning of May, he shot down 25 aircraft in just a month including six aircraft on 7 May, making him an "ace-in-a-day" for the first time.
-On 31 May, over Iași, in the battles for Romania, he claimed four victories (89-92v.) and five more were claimed on 8 June 1944, bringing his total to 101 air victories.
+On 31 May, over Iași, in the battles for Romania, he claimed four aerial victories, three Bell P-39 Airacobra and a single Yakovlev Yak-1.
+On 8 June, Sachsenberg claimed five further aerial victories, another "ace-in-a-day" achievement, bringing his total to 101 airial victories.
 He was the 76th Luftwaffe pilot to achieve the century mark.
-Fahnenjunker-Feldwebel Sachsenberg was awarded the Knight's Cross on 9 June 1944.
-Returning from leave, his unit was then transferred to cover the Ploiești oilfields in Romania.
-On 23 August 1944, he was seriously wounded during an air battle with United States Army Air Forces (USAAF) North American P-51 Mustang fighters, resulting in a forced landing of his Bf 109 G-6, (Werknummer 166233) "Yellow 1".
-Promoted to Leutnant, he claimed his final victories over Hungary, including a USAAF P-51 and a Soviet Bell P-39 Airacobra.
+Fahnenjunker-Feldwebel Sachsenberg was awarded the Knight's Cross on 9 June 1944, at the time credited with 101 aerial victories.